christian-schlichtherle/service-wight/README.md

 ```

 The `CompositeProvider` class provides access to the list of located service providers and transformations by its
-`providers()` and `transformations()` methods.
+`providers()` and `transformations()` properties.
-You can use these properties to inspect the findings of the service location.
+You can use these properties to inspect the findings of the service locator.
 For example, you may want to log the classes and the priorities of the located service providers and transformations for
 post mortem analysis.

 You can also create your own `CompositeProvider`.
-For example, you may want to override the priority based selection and sorting of providers and transformations.
+For example, you may want to override the priority based selection and sorting of service providers and transformations.
 You can do so by calling the `providers()` and `transformations()` properties, modifying the returned lists and creating
-a new `CompositeProvider` from them:
+a new `CompositeProvider` from them like this:

 ```java
 List<Subject> subjects = provider.providers();